cfgauss/r-novice-gapminder/_episodes/05-data-subsetting.md

 position of various elements can often change when chaining together subsetting operations, but the names will always remain the same!

-Unfortunately we can't skip or remove elements so easily.
+Unfortunately we can't skip or remove elements so easily when we extract them by their name.

 To skip (or remove) a single named element: